cisneross/job_dashboard/README.md

 # job_dashboard
 Small application that lets users sign up, log in, add a new job listing, view job info, accept jobs, and mark done when completed.
+Created with Django(ORM).